 However, recent evidence suggests that not only is the email newsletter alive and well, it’s leading to increases in sales.

-If you’ve done the hard work of creating email newsletters that people actually read, then you’re ready to turn those readers into paying customers.
+If you’ve done the hard work of utilizing different types of email marketing strategies and creating email newsletters that people actually read, then you’re ready to turn those readers into paying customers.
 Today we’re going to review five things you can do to increase sales from your email newsletters.